ckarwin/Galactic_Center_Machine_Learning/README.md

 - The mosaic is input to GALPROP in order to make the corresponding all-sky gamma-ray model maps.
 - We note that the code that is provided here has been developed for working with fits files; however, implementing new gas maps into the GALPROP code would likely be easier if working with healpix files instead.
 - The GALPROP maps are then used for running the gamma-ray simulations.
-More details and corresponding code is provided in
+More details and corresponding code for the simulations is provided in the Gamma_Ray_Sims directory.